 Pay $1,500 for one person, $2,000 for a couple, $3000 for a family of 3 or more

 Barbados has also decided to follow the digital nomad boom.
-The country is now offering The “Barbados Welcome Stamp”, a 1 year working holiday visa for digital nomads.
+The country is now offering The “Barbados Welcome Stamp”, a 1-year digital nomad visa.
 The visa costs $2,000 for individuals, and $3,000 for families.

 What to expect